MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 <!-- ====================================================================== -->
-## Identify the DOM node causing others to be retained
+## Identify the DOM node that's causing other DOM nodes to be retained
 <!-- optional detailed UI after the above standard steps -->

 Because the DOM is a fully connected graph, when one DOM node is retained in memory by JavaScript it can cause other DOM nodes to be retained with it.